gautam7-github/Thrifty-Nifty/README.md

 # Project Idea

--   I used to track my equity portfolio using google sheets, then eventually decided to make a ETF Performance Tracking and Comparison to benchmark sheet.
+-   I used to track my equity portfolio using google sheets, then used that sheet to make a ETF Performance Tracking and Comparison-to-Benchmark sheet.
 -   Eventually, it turned into Thrifty-Nifty.